 Multiple-entry visa with a long validity should also be issued to frequent and regular travellers that may not be eligible under the above 'cascade' system irrespective of travel purpose.
-This may, in particular, concern persons having proved their integrity and reliability through the lawful use of previous uniform visas or visas with limited territorial validity (issued in accordance with Article 25(3) of the Visa Code, see point 8.5.3) issued by any Member State.
+This may, in particular, concern persons having proved their integrity and reliability through the lawful use of previous uniform visas or visas with limited territorial validity (issued in accordance with Article 25(3) of the Visa Code, point 8.5.3. of this Handbook) issued by any Member State, and who prove the need or justify their intention to travel frequently or regularly.

-Particular regard should, however, be made to persons travelling for the purpose of exercising their profession, such as:
+Therefore, particular regard should be made to persons travelling for the purpose of exercising their profession, such as: